o3de/sig-build/meetings/notes/sig-meeting-20220713.md

 ## Meeting Agenda

-### support in the build system for VS2022: https://github.com/o3de/o3de/issues/6707
+### Support in the build system for VS2022: https://github.com/o3de/o3de/issues/6707
 - Build node created with VS2022 installed.
 Currently testing in a branch.
 - There is one issue with the filter in the cmake detection.
 This will need to be updated.